 Dr. Sowell consults with his patients individually, examining the mouth and making sure you’re fitted correctly and comfortably.
 The device does reposition the jaw, but it’s designed to fit comfortably inside the mouth with as little disruption to sleep as possible.
 Most patients report a reduction in snoring while using the oral appliance, leading to better sleep and happier mornings!

-Q: Can your dentist help with snoring?
+Q: Can a dentist help treat snoring?

 What makes an oral device comfortable and effective is how well it’s fitted to the individual patient’s mouth.
 Dr. Sowell will meet with you to discuss your needs, gather precise measurements and your mouth’s specific details, and will work with you to make sure the device is as comfortable as possible.